Infineon/mtb-example-fx2g3-usbhs-device/README.md

 ## Compile-time configurations

-Application functionality can be customized by setting variables in *Makefile* or by configuring them through `make` CLI arguments.
+This application's functionality can be customized by setting variables in *Makefile* or by configuring them through `make` CLI arguments.

 - Run the `make build` command or build the project in your IDE to compile the application and generate a USB bootloader-compatible binary.
-This binary can be programmed onto the EZ-USB&trade; FX2G3 device using the EZ-USB&trade; Control Center application
+This binary can be programmed onto the EZ-USB&trade; FX2G3 device using the **EZ-USB&trade; FX Control Center** application

-- Run the `make build BLENABLE=no` command or set the variable in *Makefile* to compile the application and generate the standalone binary.
-This binary can be programmed onto the EZ-USB&trade; FX2G3 device through the SWD interface using the OpenOCD tool.
-For more details, see the [EZ-USB&trade; FX2G3 SDK user guide](./docs/EZ-USB-FX2G3-SDK-User-Guide.pdf)

 - Run the `make build CORE=CM0P` command or set the variable in *Makefile* to compile and generate the binary for the Cortex&reg; M0+ core.
 By default, `CORE` is set as `CM4` and the binary is compiled and generated for the Cortex&reg; M4 core